Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Deleting Node or Node with Children.

 The Delete Node Option is much easier than the earlier exercise.
-Simply Deletes the Check-Marked Node and its Children, if present, from the Tree View Control.
-The related records are Deleted from the Table.
+Simply deletes the Check-Marked Node and its Children, if present, from the Tree View Control.
+The related records are deleted from the Table.

 The VBA Code for Node Removal is given below: